eugene-khyst/spring-data-examples/README.md

 So, Spring Data JDBC is also subject to "N+1 selects" problem.

 Spring Data JDBC supports optimistic locking by using `org.springframework.data.annotation.Version` annotation.
-The behaviour is similar to JPA with `javax.persistence.Version` annotation.
+The behaviour is similar to JPA with `javax.persistence.Version`/`jakarta.persistence.Version` annotation.

 Spring Data JDBC still misses some useful features like pagination for custom queries.